moonbeam-foundation/moonbeam/specs/README.md

 The Moonbase node is designed to support multiple networks including Moonbase Alpha, MoonRiver (Kusama) and Moonbeam (Polkadot).
 Some of these networks are already live and others are planned.

-In order to support multiple networks with the same binary, Moonbase relies on a chain sepcification to know which network to sync.
+In order to support multiple networks with the same binary, Moonbase relies on a chain specification to know which network to sync.
 Rather than require node operators to obtain spec files separately, it is convenient to "bake" specs for popular networks into the node.

 ## Which specs will come pre-baked?